Randall Woodfield: Modus operandi and victim profile

 The majority of Woodfield's victims were thin white women in their twenties, many of middle-class backgrounds.
 A great many of his victims—particularly in instances of robbery and sexual assault—were young employees of restaurants and convenience stores located along Interstate 5, which Woodfield traversed in his 1974 Champagne Edition gold Volkswagen Beetle.
 In some instances, Woodfield's attacks were undertaken entirely at random, while in others, the murders were incited by rejected sexual advances.
 His level of acquaintance with his victims varied; some he knew personally, while others were complete strangers.

 During his robberies, assaults, and killings, Woodfield typically concealed his identity by wearing a hoodie, a fake beard, and most curiously, a strip of athletic tape across his nose.
 Police believe Woodfield may have done so to obscure his features and prevent victims from identifying him in a police lineup.
-His victims were typically killed via gunshot, and his crimes were sexually-motivated.
+His victims were typically killed via gunshot, and his crimes were sexually motivated.

 Jim Lawrence, a detective for Portland's cold case unit, noted Woodfield's lack of remorse or responsibility in his crimes, saying: "If you’re talking about somebody moving toward some form of rehabilitation, they had to at some point acknowledge they are responsible for their own behaviors.
 That is not Randy Woodfield."
 Lawrence also noted Woodfield's egotism during his early interrogations: "When he was interviewed, he'd tell detectives that he'd never rape a girl.
 He said he didn't have to.
 They wanted him."
 Ann Rule, who documented Woodfield's crimes in The I-5 Killer, suggested that rejection and feelings of inadequacy were factors that drove him to violence, particularly against women.
 She also characterized Woodfield as a "smooth ladies' man" whose good looks and disposition aided his ability to trap victims.

 Unlike many serial killers, whose killing patterns are characterized by intervals or "cooling off periods," Woodfield's murders and other crimes escalated rapidly, increasing in successive frequency.

 Victims

-Woodfield never confessed to any of the murders of which he has been accused or linked to.
+Woodfield has never confessed to any of the murders of which he has been convicted, accused or to which he has been linked.
 Though convicted only in the murder of Shari Hull, Woodfield has been linked to numerous other murders via DNA and other methods; criminologists and detectives have provided estimated total numbers of killings ranging from 25 to as many as 44 unsolved homicides.
 Woodfield is also estimated to have committed at least 60 unsolved rapes.
 The following is a list of Woodfield's confirmed victims: